Mdsomratakbor/Github-Tutorial/git-colne.md

 `<pre><code class="hljs crmsh">git <span class="hljs-keyword">clone</span> <span class="hljs-title">--branch</span> <span class="hljs-tag">&lt;tag&gt;</span> <span class="hljs-tag">&lt;repo&gt;</span></code></pre>`

 `Clone the repository located at <repo> and only clone the ref for <tag>.`

+### Summary
+In this document we took a deep look at git clone.
+The most important takeaways are:

+ - `1. git clone is used to create a copy of a target repo`

+-  `2.
+The target repo can be local or remote`

+- `3.
+Git supports a few network protocols to connect to remote repos`

+- `4.
+There are many different configuration options available that change the content of the clone`

+`For further, deeper reference on git clone functionality, consult the official Git documentation.
+We also cover practical examples of git clone in our setting up a repository guide.`